|

 of other orc bands that she knew were lurking just outside the

 area.
-Then she carefully rolled the new map, slipped it into a
+Then she had rolled the new map, slipped it into a wooden

-wooden tube she had begged from one of the palace carpenters,
+tube she had begged from one of the palace carpenters, and stowed

-and stowed it in her travelling pack, together with a pen, some
+it in her travelling pack, together with a pen, some ink, a wax

-Once the map had been taken care of, she took out her sword and
+Once the map was taken care of, she took out her sword and scabbard,

-scabbard, her mail hauberk, her boiled leather cuirass and her
+her mail hauberk, her boiled leather cuirass and her leather boots,

-leather boots, and carefully cleaned and prepared them.
-Then she
+and carefully cleaned and prepared them.
+She assembled her repair

-assembled her repair kitshears, awl, thimble, needles and
+kitshears, awl, thimble, needles and thread, spare bucklesher

-thread, spare bucklesher sharpening stone, pumice for cleaning
+sharpening stone, pumice for cleaning her mail, and dubbin and

-her mail, dubbin and rags for her leather, and tucked them all
+rags for her leathers, and tucked them all in her pack.

 Next she checked her bow, quiver, and sheath of arrows.
 She unstrung